Joni Mitchell: 1964–1967: Career beginnings, motherhood, and first marriage

-A few weeks after the birth of her daughter in February 1965, Mitchell was playing gigs again around Yorkville, often with a friend, Vicky Taylor, and was beginning to sing original material for the first time, written with her unique open tunings.
+A few weeks after the birth of her daughter, Mitchell was playing gigs again around Yorkville, often with a friend, Vicky Taylor, and was beginning to sing original material for the first time, written with her unique open tunings.
 In March and April she found work at the Penny Farthing, a folk club in Toronto.
 There she met New York City-born American folk singer Charles Scott "Chuck" Mitchell, from Michigan.
 Chuck was immediately attracted to her and impressed by her performance, and he told her that he could get her steady work in the coffeehouses he knew in the United States.

 Mitchell left Canada for the first time in late April 1965.
 She travelled with Chuck Mitchell to the US, where they began playing music together.
 Joni, 21 years old, married Chuck in an official ceremony in his hometown in June 1965 and took his surname.
 She said, "I made my dress and bridesmaids' dresses.
 We had no money ...
 I walked down the aisle brandishing my daisies."
-Mitchell is both a Canadian and U.S. citizen.
+Mitchell is both a Canadian and US citizen.

 While living at the Verona apartments in Detroit's Cass Corridor, the couple regularly performed at area coffee houses, including the Chess Mate on Livernois, near Six Mile Road; the Alcove bar, near Wayne State University; the Rathskeller, a restaurant on the campus of the University of Detroit; and the Raven Gallery in Southfield.
 She began playing and composing songs in alternative guitar tunings taught to her by a fellow musician, Eric Andersen, in Detroit.
 Oscar Brand featured her several times on his CBC television program Let's Sing Out in 1965 and 1966.
 The marriage and partnership of Joni and Chuck Mitchell ended with their divorce in early 1967, and she moved to New York City to follow her musical path as a solo artist.
 She played venues up and down the East Coast, including Philadelphia, Boston, and Fort Bragg, North Carolina.
-She performed frequently in coffeehouses and folk clubs and, by this time creating her own material, became well known for her unique songwriting and her innovative guitar style.
+She performed frequently in coffeehouses and folk clubs and, by this time creating her own material, became well known for her unique songwriting and innovative guitar style.